This article was last updated on 17 November 2021

 Where an M&A or investment transaction is proposed, the participants will need to consider carefully the sector and activity definitions to analyse whether the mandatory notification regime might be triggered.
 A number of the defined sectors will be relevant to tech transactions, although the sectors and activities within those sectors are now more narrowly defined following consultation.

-Taking the example of the Artificial Intelligence sector, "artificial intelligence" (AI) is defined in the draft regulations as technology enabling the programming or training of a device or software to: (a) perceive environments through the use of data; (b) interpret data using automated processing designed to approximate cognitive abilities; and (c) make recommendations, predictions or decisions, with a view to achieving a specific objective.
+Taking the example of the Artificial Intelligence sector, "artificial intelligence" (AI) is defined in the regulations as technology enabling the programming or training of a device or software to: (a) perceive environments through the use of data; (b) interpret data using automated processing designed to approximate cognitive abilities; and (c) make recommendations, predictions or decisions, with a view to achieving a specific objective.
 Mandatory notification will only be triggered, however, where an entity either carries on research into AI or develops or produces goods, software or technology that use AI for one or more specified purposes.
 The purposes are: (a) the identification or tracking of objects, people or events; (b) advanced robotics; and (c) cyber security (each as defined in the regulations).

 The AI sector definition was refined and narrowed following consultation and engagement with technical and policy experts.
 In particular, responses to the consultation suggested that the originally proposed definition of AI was too broad and required further specificity to provide reassurance to businesses and investors.

 The definition of "Advanced robotics" was also refined in response to comments that the definition should be narrowed in scope to only companies developing the most advanced robotics.
 The definition now makes clear that autonomy is one of the core features of advanced security relevant to national security.
-The "characteristic of autonomy" is defined in the draft regulations by reference to the capability of the robotics of performing actions either independent of human control, or independent of human control but complemented by manual control, pre-programmed operations or control or control derived from other robotics or software control systems.
+The "characteristic of autonomy" is defined in the regulations by reference to the capability of the robotics of performing actions either independent of human control, or independent of human control but complemented by manual control, pre-programmed operations or control or control derived from other robotics or software control systems.

 How can technology deal participants assess the risk of a transaction being called in?

-The draft Section 3 Statement makes clear that acquisitions within the 17 areas of the economy that are subject to mandatory notification (or which are closely linked to one of those sectors) are more likely to be called in for scrutiny.
+The Section 3 Statement makes clear that acquisitions within the 17 areas of the economy that are subject to mandatory notification (or which are closely linked to one of those sectors) are more likely to be called in for scrutiny.